dovrosenberg/adhoc-reporter/README.md

                fields: {
                   title: {              // the field name
                       label: 'Title',   // the text label to display the user when referring to this field
-                      format: 'Title text'  // optional, the name of format function (see below) to be applied },
+                      format: 'Title text',  // optional, the name of format function (see below) to be applied
+                      type: 'String'    // optional, used to ensure filtering/sorting works properly ('Number', 'Boolean', or 'Date'... anything else ignored and assumed to be String)
+                  },
                   ...
                },